Podcast: Play in new window | Download

-1. You will learn 37 things that will help you understand the basic elements of a well-written book foreword.
+1. You will learn 37 things to help you understand the essential elements of a well-written foreword.

-2. You will learn the specific items that must be included in a foreword.
+2. You will learn the specific items in a foreword.

-3. You will learn about the fundamental roles the foreword plays in the overall success of the book.
+3. You will learn about the foreword’s fundamental roles in a book’s success.

-Here is a list of 37 tips to help the person that is going to be writing the foreword for a book, also known as the author of the foreword.
-This list is written simply as a way to help the author of the foreword, and the author of the book, to understand the basic elements of a helpful and insightful foreword.
+Here is a list of 37 tips to help the person that is going to be writing the foreword for a book.
+This list will help the author of the foreword, and the author of the book, understand the essential elements of a helpful and insightful foreword.

-It does not matter if the foreword’s author is a celebrity, or big-shot, or whatever.
-They have an obligation to their own readers and followers, also to the readers of this new book that they are writing for foreword for, and also to the book’s author, to write a helpful and honest foreword.
+It does not matter if the foreword’s author is a celebrity, big-shot, or whatever.
+They have an obligation to their readers and followers, to the readers of this new book that they are writing for the foreword, and to the book’s author to write a helpful and honest foreword.

 Tip #1.
 Read the book.
 Understand the message.

 Tip #2.
-Reading the Table of Contents and one chapter alone is not enough.
+Reading the Table of Contents and one chapter alone is insufficient.

 Tip #3.
 Take detailed notes throughout the book.